Understanding Cardiovascular Conditions

 Explain the Diagnostic Process for Heart Palpitations

-Experiencing can be concerning, especially for seniors.
+Experiencing heart palpitations can be concerning, especially for seniors.
 It’s important to understand what might be causing these sensations, and a systematic approach can help identify the underlying issues.
 Here’s how the process typically unfolds:

 1. Medical History Review: Your physician will ask about your symptoms, medical history, and current medications.
 This helps them understand your health context better.